JDiPierro/jdipierro_resume/content/post/education.md

 #### [SUNY Adirondack](https://www.sunyacc.edu/)
 ##### 2010-2012

-While I didn't complete a degree I did finisha all of the classes in the Computer Science track with high marks.
+While I didn't complete a degree I did finish all of the classes in the Computer Science track with high marks.

 #### [The Center for Digital Imaging Arts at Boston University](https://en.wikipedia.org/wiki/Center_for_Digital_Imaging_Arts_at_Boston_University)
 ##### 2008-2009